custom-components/pyscript/docs/reference.rst

 Once a task calls ``task.unique`` with a name, that name can be used to look up the task id by name using ``task.name2id``.
-So even if ``task.unique`` is not used to kill a prior task, it can be used to associate that task with a name which might be helpful if you need to manage specific tasks (eg, cancel them, wait for them to complete, or get their return value when they finish).
+So even if ``task.unique`` is not used to kill a prior task, it can be used to associate that task with a name which might be helpful if you need to manage specific tasks (e.g., cancel them, wait for them to complete, or get their return value when they finish).

 A task can call ``task.unique`` multiple times with different names, which will kill